These are the best places to travel this summer

 Best for fun in the sun

-Everyone loves a good beach, and you can’t ask for much better than sunny Virginia Beach and its not one but two coasts: the Atlantic and the Chesapeake.
+Sometimes there's just nothing better than a day on the sand with the sun beaming down and you can’t ask for much better than beautiful Virginia Beach, offering not one but two coasts: the Atlantic and the Chesapeake.
 Expect golden sands, lapping blue waters and plenty of room to sunbathe, play volleyball and splash in the waves.
-Among its best beaches are secluded Sandbridge, family-friendly Chesapeake Bay and Croatan, popular among surfers.
+Among its best spots are secluded Sandbridge, family-friendly Chesapeake Bay and Croatan, which is popular with surfers.

 7. Arlington National Cemetery